vjurenka-adit/bear-conservation/README.md

 ### Predict

-Use the dummy predition script to check that everyhing works as expected:
+Use the dummy prediction script to check that everyhing works as expected:

 ```sh
 make identify_default